 Even two-day-old leftovers taste better on a real plate.
 Grab your grad some basic dinnerware like this Avesta Stoneware Set to keep them from having to get creative with how to eat their meals.
-For something a little less breakable, go with sleek plastic plates and bowls.
+For something less breakable, go with sleek plastic plates and bowls.
 Don’t forget to get them some silverware, too.
-To add a little flair, throw in a cute mug or two like this initial mug, or go for one that’s funny or inspiring.

 - 13 money tips for new college graduates